 Many dealers focus on making this transaction transparent.
 The internet has changed the car-buying and selling process, and consumers now have access to tools that can help them estimate the value of their car before they set foot on a dealer’s lot.
 If you have questions about your offer, ask them; many dealers will show you current auction prices or other online tools and sites they use.

-As you would when shopping to buy a car, it’s a good idea to shop around.
-Weigh any dealer’s offer against offers from other dealers, or from places like CarMax, and choose the one that’s best — and remember, you can always try to negotiate a bit, as well.
+Once you have multiple offers, weigh each one against offers from other dealers, or from places like CarMax, and choose the one that’s best — and remember, you can always try to negotiate, as well.
 But be quick about it: A dealer’s offer could change as the market changes, so if you spread this process out over a few weeks, you may find yourself disappointed when you finally decide to act.

 More From Cars.com: